Authentication and User Management

 Create Account & Invite User

-An administrator can create accounts and invite users to join a server:
+An administrator can create accounts and invite users to join:

 Right-click in the users listing and choose “Create User” from the context menu.